lorin/resilience-engineering/README.md

 7. Pressure for optimality undermines graceful extensibility
 8. All adaptive units are local
 9. Perspective contrast overcomes bounds
-10. Reflective systems continually risk mis-calibration
+10. Mis-calibration is the norm

 #### Charting adaptive cycles